volab/ESP_NTP_DS3231/readme.rst

         "wifi_pass" : "your_wifi_password",
     }

- In this first release there is 4 serial commands:
+In this release this is serial commands:

 <N> to display NTP time

 <D> to display DS3231 time

 <2> to diaplay both times

 <S> to set DS3231 time with NTP time

+<V> to display compile time

+<e> to introduice a 15s delta time between 2 clocks

+<d> to display epoc delta time between 2 clocks

+<T> for LED test

+<O> to turn RGB LEDs off

+<o> to turn RGB LEDs on

+We also add LED and button features to operate without a PC only need a 5V usb poower supply.

+Shortly printable case 3D design...
 ####